rfshelley/Documentation/smartapp-developers-guide/routines.rst

 ----

-Routine Events
+Routine events
 --------------

-When a routine is executed, a ``"routineExecuted"`` event is created for that location.
+When a Routine is executed, a ``"routineExecuted"`` event is created for that Location.
-Here's how you can subscribe to a routine being executed in a SmartApp:
+Here's how you can subscribe to a Routine being executed in a SmartApp:

 .. code-block:: groovy